 Foreign Institutional Investment (FII) refers to the capital that overseas institutions, such as mutual funds, pension funds, and insurance companies, invest in the financial markets of another country.
 In India, FIIs are major participants in the stock and bond markets, and their investment patterns often influence market movements, liquidity, and investor sentiment.

-Introduction to Foreign Institutional Investment
+Introduction to Foreign Institutional Investors

 FII Investment in India